Intuition and Healing

 The shamanist understands that forgiveness is not about going to the perpetrator and saying ‘I forgive you.’

-This is useful if you can do it, provided it comes from the place of understanding and acceptance.
+This is useful if you can do it, provided it comes from a place of understanding and acceptance.
 If it's done unwillingly, with bitterness and self-righteousness, then it only deepens the wound.

 And the outcome of the suffering is nothing but what you decide it to be.
-That is the empowering part.
-Nobody can tell you how to respond to the suffering, it is your choice alone.
+That's the empowering part.
+Nobody can tell you how to respond to the suffering.
+It's your choice alone.

 To focus on a positive outcome, one of growth and understanding, you have to forgive yourself.

 Forgive yourself for being at a certain level of consciousness and projecting the specific energy that attracted the incident which brought about the suffering.
 Acknowledge that it was the space you were living in and understand that this is what caused the suffering.

 Guilt is a destructive thing.
 It's a product of fear and breeds more fear.
 It's the wrong choice.
 It may be your choice for a while, but sooner or later you have to take responsibility and forgive yourself.

 Shamanic intuition knows these things.
 The power to heal in the present and change your future lies with you, nobody else.

 It also knows that if you can change the past, it can bring about healing in the present.
 We’ll explore this concept in the next article.